aarongarciah/beautiful-ui-ux-references/README.md

 > ˝Reference examples to help validate UI/UX pattern ideas˝
 > — [Steve Schoger](https://twitter.com/steveschoger)

-This collection of bookmarks is a list made by [Steve Schoger](https://twitter.com/steveschoger) in these tweets:
+The initial collection of bookmarks was made by [Steve Schoger](https://twitter.com/steveschoger) in these tweets:

 - https://twitter.com/steveschoger/status/1215673997725196288
 - https://twitter.com/steveschoger/status/1216412188849725441

-All credits go to him and the ones who contributed to the list.
-Bookmarks sorted alphabetically.
+Credits go to him and the ones who contributed to the list.
+Bookmarks are sorted alphabetically.

 ## Bookmarks